Category: T

 🚧 Transportation

-Turner is a town located in Androscoggin County, in the state of Maine, United States.
-It is nestled in the south-central part of Maine, approximately 50 miles north of Portland and 30 miles west of Augusta.
-The town is spread over an area of 61.19 square miles, of which 58.72 square miles is land and 2.47 square miles is water.
-The Androscoggin River runs through the town, providing a scenic beauty to the landscape.
+Tunbridge is a quaint town situated in Orange County, Vermont, United States.
+It is nestled in the scenic landscapes of central Vermont, surrounded by rolling hills and lush greenery.
+The town spans a total area of 44.9 square miles, of which 44.8 square miles is land and 0.1 square miles is water.
+The First Branch of the White River runs through Tunbridge, providing a picturesque waterway that contributes to the town’s charm.

 🌎 Coordinates

-As of the 2020 census, the population of Turner was approximately 5,800 people.
-The town has a predominantly white population, with a small percentage of the population being of Hispanic, African American, Native American, Asian, and other races.
-The median age in Turner is approximately 42 years.
+As of the 2010 census, the population of Tunbridge was estimated to be around 1,284 residents.
+The town has a predominantly White demographic, with a small percentage of other races.
+The median age in Tunbridge is approximately 45 years, indicating a mature population.
+The town has a balanced gender ratio with a slight female majority.

 🏞️ Nature & Environment